Embers of Care.

 Maria

-This painting narrates the story of Maria, a Filipina nurse who relocated to the UK in 2001.
-Her journey required significant adaptation on physical, linguistic, and emotional levels as she adjusted to life far from her homeland.
+This painting tells the story of Maria, a Filipina nurse who moved to the UK in 2001.
+Her journey meant adapting to a new climate, language, and way of life.

 -